 Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth as well as improved capital efficiency.
 We create value by:

 - Increasing growth through innovation, differentiation and by offering relevant products and solutions to our consumers.
 We are committed to reach a sustainable mid single-digit level of organic growth.

-- Improving operational efficiency with the goal to increase our underlying trading operating profit margin to between 17.5% and 18.5% (from 16.0% in 2016), and
+- Improving operational efficiency with the goal to increase our underlying trading operating profit margin to between 17.5% and 18.5% in 2020 (from 16.0% in 2016).

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.

 Nestlé's long-term value creation model